UX Brighton 2019 A Focus on Design

 Standard Sponsors

-Highlights from previous years
+Highlights from other years

 UX Brighton is one of the premier UX events in Europe.
 In just one day, you'll get access to some of the most cutting-edge presentations you can imagine.
 Well organized, fabulous location, packed with valuable content – go if you can: it's worth the investment.